asyncapi/generator/docs/asyncapi-file.md

   .catch(console.error);
   ```

-#### Method 2: asyncapiDocument+ template ##
+#### Method 2: asyncapiDocument + template
+A major advantage of using the asyncApiDocument is that it simplifies the structure of the more complex spec file, enabling the developer to easily access the specification files' content by simply invoking a function.

-Once the specification YAML or JSON file is passed as an input to the generator library, it is passed on to the [Parser](parser.md) library which then manipulates the file to a more structured document called the asyncapiDocument.
-Once the parser returns the document to the generator, the generator passes it to the renderer engine.
-The renderer engine will make the asyncapiDocument accessible from your output alias the template.
+Once the specification YAML or JSON file is passed as an input to the generator library, it is passed on to the [Parser](parser.md) library, which then manipulates the file to a more structured document called the asyncapiDocument.
+Once the parser returns the document to the generator, the generator passes it to the render engine.
+The render engine makes the asyncapiDocument accessible from your output alias, the template.

-From the template, you can access the document's content, for example, to extract the version of the spec file used for your Readme, you can do that by running `asyncapiDocument.version()` or to get the message payload you use `asyncapiDocument.allMessages()` method.
+From the template, you can access the document's content.
+For example, if you wished to extract the spec file version used in your ReadME, you can do that by running `asyncapiDocument.version()`.
+Or, to get the message payload, you can use the `asyncapiDocument.allMessages()` method.

-In the code snippet below, you'll see how you can access document contents of the asyncapiDocument in your template.
+In the sample code snippet below, notice how you can access document contents of the asyncapiDocument in your template:

 ```
   const apiName = asyncapi.info().title();